 The transport sector makes up the biggest share of petroleum consumption in Kenya; as such about 67% of Kenya’s energy-related CO2 emissions and 11.3% of Kenya’s total GHG emissions in 2015 came from transport-related activities (GHG inventory report, 2019).
 Therefore, Kenya explicitly mentions its endeavour to implement low carbon and efficient transportation systems in its updated NDC.
 Moreover, adaptation programmes are further elaborated in comparison to the first NDC and now consist of three priority actions focused on road infrastructure.
 These are:

-While the updated NDC does not explicitly outline any transport focused mitigation targets, it does make reference to the second NCCAP (2018-2022).
-The BMU IKI funded project, Advancing Transport Climate Strategies (TraCS), implemented by GIZ and the State Department of Transport supported the revision of the transport chapter of the National Climate Change Action Plan for the period 2018-2022 through the assessment and prioritisation of potential priority mitigation actions for the transport sector.
-The progress of implementation of the outlined mitigation and adaptation targets is reported annually as required by Kenya’s Climate Change Act 2016.
-The first NCCAP (2013-2017) set a holistic guidance to Kenya’s climate resilience pathway, whereas the second NCCAP (2018-2022) sought to streamline this further towards the NDC goals.
-Seven priority climate action areas including energy and transport have been outlined in the second NCCAP.
-Key actions for the transport sector include:
+Though the updated NDC does not explicitly outline any transport focused mitigation targets, it does refer to the second NCCAP (2018-2022).
+The BMU IKI funded project, Advancing Transport Climate Strategies (TraCS), implemented by GIZ and the State Department of Transport supported the revision of the transport chapter of the second NCCAP (2018-2022) through the assessment and prioritisation of potential priority mitigation actions for the transport sector.

 The efforts for mitigation and adaptation in transport as outlined in the NDC are continuously implemented through the NCCAPs.
 This being said, the next NCCAP for the period of 2023 to 2027 provides another opportunity to refine measures and targets.